Scented Geranium Lemon Crisp

 This is how we pack and send your Herb Plants to all states except TAS & WA

-You will receive - 1 Scented Geranium Lemon Crisp Herb Plant in a 50 X 75mm tube - General growing instructions
+- 1 Scented Geranium Lemon Crisp Herb Plant in a 50 X 75mm tube - General growing instructions

 All of our Herb Plants are grown organically with certified organic potting mixes and fertilizers